panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 `string` return type of the implementation signature isn't general enough to be compatible with `string[]` return type of the overload signature.

-In other words, the overload signature types should be subtypes of implementation signature type.
+In other words, the overload signatures must be kind of subtypes of implementation signatures.

 ## 3. Method overloading